cehurley/omnivore-api-client/README.md

 # API client for Omnivore
-The start of an Python API client for Omnivore.io
+The start of a Python API client for Omnivore.io

 put your api key in the config file and... replace anything in a {...} with your ids